The Rockville Centre

-The HEARTest Yard initiative, a family service program administered by Levine Children's Hospital in Charlotte, NC.
-The cutting-edge program provides families of babies affected by congenital heart disease with a multitude of services including in-home, private nursing care, physical therapy and speech therapy among other benefits.
+The HEARTest Yard initiative is a family service program administered by Levine Children's Hospital in Charlotte, NC.
+The cutting-edge program provides families of babies affected by congenital heart disease with a multitude of services including in-home, private nursing care, physical therapy, and speech therapy among other benefits.

 The New York Irish Center --- http://www.newyorkirishcenter.org/